Politics makes for strange bedfellows – even in cricket.

 Special to Canada Cricket Online, Posted Monday, January 23, 2006

-Hence Mr Seed’s analogy to cricket, a sport historically associated with fair play and the high ideals of sportsmanship, where opponents will tip their hat and applaud outstanding performances by their opponents.
+Hence his analogy to cricket – the sport historically associated with fair play and the high ideals of sportsmanship.
+Opponents today still tip their hat and applaud outstanding performances by their opponents.